reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

-Verify that switching the network on and off updates both components.
+Verify that switching the network on and off updates both Components.

 Now your Components don't have as much repetitive logic. **More importantly, the code inside them describes *what they want to do* (use the online status!) rather than *how to do it* (by subscribing to the browser events).**